Bazzu85/MKVmergeBatcher/README.md

 Clicking on preview the insered data will be validated.
 If all is ok, a new window appear with the Model Generated.
 Typing a name and clicking Add, the generated model will be saved in Models List

-# Known BUG a Fix
+# Known BUG and hot to fix it

 ## The GUI start but is not showing?